Open-ET/openet-ssebop/CONTRIBUTING.rst

 Versioning
 ==========

-The OpenET SSEBop project is currently in Beta and the version numbers will be "0.0.X" until a non-Beta release is made.
+The OpenET SSEBop project is working toward a version 1.0 release that will natively support being run globally.
+Until that time the model will be making 0.X releases for a changes that are expected to change output values, and 0.X.Y release for any minor patch updates that are not expected to change output values.

 Coding Conventions
 ==================